 Many things certainly haven’t gone according to plan for new mums lately.
 Birthing classes cancelled, the prospect of giving birth alone, without support and the increase in women considering home births because of the extraordinary times we are in.
 The ever-changing rules, social distancing and isolation regulations have been a rollercoaster for many pregnant women.

 Gabrielle Connolly is a new mum, who recently gave birth to her second child, at the height of the Covid-19 regulations and uncertainty.
-Gabrielle tells us about her experience, from her ever-changing birth plans, to the hospital environment and how she’s feeling to be in isolation with a newborn.
+Gabrielle tells us about her experience giving birth during a pandemic, from her ever-changing birth plans, to the hospital environment and how she’s feeling to be in isolation with a newborn.

 Leading up to the birth…

-The rules very much changed right at the end of my pregnancy.
+The rules for giving birth during a pandemic very much changed right at the end of my pregnancy.
 A couple of weeks before my due date we were still allowed two support people, but things changed quickly and I found myself on the hospital website almost daily checking for updates to stay in the loop.

 The final update just days out from my due date was the change down to one support person, and I’m not going to lie this absolutely shattered me.
 I had planned to have both my mum and husband at the birth just as I had for my first labour, they both offered me different kinds of support that I really needed.
 As silly as it may sound, my mum was like my birth coach!